someobserver/recurgence/README.md

 - **DNA** $\rightarrow$ remembers itself by copying and adapting its own code
 - **Consciousness** $\rightarrow$ emerges when a mind models its own thought processes
 - **Languages** $\rightarrow$ process meaning by updating their rules as they're recursively used
-- **Markets** $\rightarrow$ calculate value in adjusting their own pricing mechanisms
 - **Cities** $\rightarrow$ grow by analyzing their own patterns to attract what makes them attractive
 - **Galaxies** $\rightarrow$ regulate star formation by processing feedback from their own stellar lifecycles

 Whether quantum fields, quasars, molecules, or minds—every coherent pattern endures through some form of recursive, stabilizing feedback.

-But look closer. <u>Every example</u> is the universe processing information about itself at increasing levels of sophistication.
+But look closer. <u>Every example</u> is the universe processing information about itself at increasing levels of sophistication:

 Stars forge new elements by consuming themselves.
 Your immune system learns by remembering its own responses.
 Markets discover value by processing their own price information.
 Atomic nuclei balance themselves with communicative electrons.

-Every stable pattern, from quantum to cosmic, *is* the cosmos developing increasingly sophisticated ways to stabilize, remember, process, understand, and become aware of itself.
+Every stable pattern, from quantum to cosmic, *is* the cosmos developing increasingly sophisticated ways to stabilize, understand, and become aware of itself.

-There's no outside observer, no external intelligence designing this process.
-Reality is a recursive information processing system, computing itself into existence, one recognition event at a time.
+There's no outside observer, no external intelligence.
+Reality is an information processing system, computing itself into emergence one recognition event at a time.

 That you can understand <u>this</u> **is that pattern** *recognizing itself through you*.